Do You Have A Business Relaunch Credit Strategy?

 As governments give the business community the green light to re-open, my first reaction was to remind clients to be sure they performed credit checks.

 You need to do credit checks not only on your new customers (and we hope there are lots!) but also on your existing customer base.
 Like I mentioned in the accompanying video, some of our biggest customers may not make it.
 Performing a stress test on your current clients can help you avoid unnecessary risks.

 But, upon further reflection on the question, I have another solution that will help everyone in our economy.

 If you are fortunate enough to have cash on hand, or you have accessed government assistance ($40,000), don't sit on that money.
+Pay your bills as part of your business relaunch credit strategy.
 Every time we pay a supplier, that money goes toward someone's salary or to purchase raw materials for manufacture and resale.
-Get the cash moving within our economy.
+You can help get the cash moving within our economy.

 For more information about the credit granting process, visit our other blog entitled The 4 C’s of Credit